WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 Publications
 ======
 * Wu, Jinfeng; Huang, Ronggui & Gui, Yong.
 (2020).
 Netizens’ Worldview towards Social Fairness in the Internet Field:  A Semantic Network Analysis Based on Sina-Weibo Tweets (2013-2018).
 Journal of Sociological Studies (3): 132-153 [Abstract](https://www.jikan.com.cn/iedolDetail/2079113)
 * Zheng, Wen; Wu, Jinfeng & Hu, Jiafeng. (accepted).
 Meaning of Chinese New Era: Big data Analytics Based on Sina-Weibo Tweets.
-Journal of Lanzhou University (Social Sciences)
+Journal of Lanzhou University (Social Sciences)(5)
 * Wu, Jinfeng & Huang, Ronggui. (in preparation).
 Economic Development, Marketization and Citizens’ Political Trust in Local Government

 Conference Articles
 ======
+* Huang, Ronggui; Wu Jinfeng & Gui, Yong.
+(2020).
+Internet Social Mentality: New Development of Social Mentality Research in the Internet Age.
+Annual Meeting of the Chinese Sociological Association
+* Wu, Jinfeng.
+(2020).
+Changes of Materialist Value in Chinese Society during 1995-2012: An Exploratory Study Based on APC Model.
+Annual Meeting of the Chinese Sociological Association
+* Wu, Jinfeng.
+(2019).
+Economic Development, Marketization and Chinese Citizens’ Political Trust in Local Government.
+Annual Meeting of the Shanghai Sociological Association
+  * *This paper won Distinguished Paper Award in Annual Meeting of the Shanghai Sociological Association*
 * Wu, Jinfeng.
 (2019).
 Economic Development, Marketization and Chinese Citizens’ Political Value.
 Annual Meeting of the Chinese Sociological Association
   * *This paper won Distinguished Paper Award in Annual Meeting of the Chinese Sociological Association*
 * Wu, Jinfeng.
 (2019).
 Discussion about Chinese Countryside in Cyber Space: Big Data Analytics with LDA Topic Model.
 Annual Meeting of the Chinese Sociological Association